dechamps/FlexASIO/BACKENDS.md

 One would expect latency to be somewhat better than MME, though it's not clear if that's really the case in practice.
-The DirectSound backend has been observed to [behave very poorly][issue29] with small buffer sizes on the input side, making it a poor choice for low-latency capture use cases.
+The DirectSound backend has been observed to [behave very poorly][issue29] with small buffer sizes on the input side, where it appears to enforce an effective minimum buffer size of 31.25 ms, making it a poor choice for low-latency capture use cases.

 The DirectSound backend exposes "virtual" devices called *"Primary Sound Capture